CrossRef/logppj/README.md

     time ant run -Darg0=aggregate -Darg1=/Users/jwass/data/logs-2016-processed -Darg2=/Users/jwass/data/logs-2016-aggregated

 Output is an unsorted file of entries.
+Generally formatted as [«thing of interest», «date», «count»].
+So if we wanted we could easliy sort by DOI then date.

 ## DOI per day

 File extension YYYY-MM-doi.
 Lines of the format:

-    YYYY-MM-DD DOI count
+    DOI YYYY-MM-DD count

 Counts aren't included if they're lower than 10.

+## Referrer code per day

+Shows use of various protocols, e.g. HTTPS, over time.
+File extension YYYY-MM-referrer-code.
+Lines of the format:

+    Code YYYY-MM-DD count